-Produced in Sweden, the classic backpack was made for school children to help promote straight backs.
-Thanks to the success in design, they are now sold worldwide for a variety of uses.
+The classic backpack was produced in Sweden for school children to help promote straight backs.
+Thanks to their success in design, they are now sold worldwide for various uses.
 With a volume of 16 liters, this certainly isn’t big enough to be your only packed bag when traveling, but it’s a perfect solution for a day bag or carry-on item to keep your essential belongings close at hand.

-The Kanken bag will easily fit underneath the seat of an airplane as a carry-on but is still big enough to pack those essential items you want to have on hand.
+The Kanken bag will easily fit underneath an airplane seat as a carry-on but is still big enough to pack those essential items you want to have on hand.
 Kanken backpacks help keep your back straight and ultimately less achy at the end of the day.
-Construction uses vinylon, which has a texture similar to lightweight canvas, creating a very durable yet let lightweight backpack.
+Construction uses vinylon, which has a texture similar to lightweight canvas, creating a durable yet lightweight backpack.

 1.)
 Multiple Compartments